eth-educators/ethstaker-guides/monitoring.md

 $ sudo apt upgrade
 ```

-Keeping Prometheus and Node exporter updated will require more efforts.
+Keeping Prometheus and Node Exporter updated will require more efforts.
 You will need to monitor new stable releases and whether they include severe or critical bug fixes.
 To update to a new version, you will need to download the latest stable release, extract the archive, copy the binaries to their expected location and restart these services.
-The process and the instructions to download the new version, extract the archive and copy the binaries is exactly the same one mentioned at the beginning of the [Installing Node exporter](#installing-node-exporter) section and at the beginning of the [Installing Prometheus](#installing-prometheus) section.
+The process and the instructions to download the new version, extract the archive and copy the binaries is exactly the same one mentioned at the beginning of the [Installing Node Exporter](#installing-node-exporter) section and at the beginning of the [Installing Prometheus](#installing-prometheus) section.

-To restart the Node exporter service after you updated its binary, use this command.
+To restart the Node Exporter service after you updated its binary, use this command.

 ```console
 $ sudo systemctl restart node_exporter